 - Short Text

-Single line of text.
+A single line of text.
 You can set a limit in characters or words. - Long Text

 Multiple lines of text with basic formatting.
 You can set a limit in characters or words. - Select One

-Provide a list of options for the applicant to choose as many as are applicable. - File Upload
+Provide a list of options for the applicant to choose from, as many as are applicable. - File Upload

 One of the standard StaffSavvy fields from the main site.
 These will be used to create the staff member’s StaffSavvy account if they are successful.- First name